 Startup

-At a startup, maybe the product leader has the flexibility to innovate without constraints of legacy products or multiple company agendas at play.
+At a startup, maybe the product leader has the flexibility to innovate without the constraints of legacy products or multiple company agendas at play.

 However, it's important to realize that generally, the basic orientation of the product leader is largely the same.
-Product leaders may need to prioritize the different stages of development but the core capabilities are similar.
+Product leaders may need to prioritize the different stages of development, but the core capabilities are similar.

 Determines the number of product managers